Valraevn/argocd/vDSM_helm/README.md

 - Check if `/var/vdsm` directory exists on your Talos nodes
 - Verify node selector and affinity settings
 - Check resource requests vs. available node resources
+- Ensure Pod Security Policy allows hostPath volumes

+### Security policy violations:
+- Verify the PSP is created and bound to the ServiceAccount
+- Check that security contexts are properly configured
+- Ensure the cluster has PSP admission controller enabled (if using PSP)

 ### Storage access issues:
 - Verify host path permissions